-Packers will host Northfield in final game Tuesday, Section 1A and Section 1 nine man are aiming for a two-round playoff - Austin Daily Herald
+Packers will host Northfield in final game Tuesday, Section 1A and Section 1 and 3 nine man are aiming for a two-round playoff - Austin Daily Herald

-Packers will host Northfield in final game Tuesday, Section 1A and Section 1 nine man are aiming for a two-round playoff
+Packers will host Northfield in final game Tuesday, Section 1A and Section 1 and 3 nine man are aiming for a two-round playoff

 A football season like we’ve never seen before is about to have a highly unique postseason that is scheduled to wrap up by the end of next week.